-Humanitarian business works because it derives its normative power from universalizing and essentializing human polity in Western-centric terms (Aaltola, 2009).
-It does this by positioning itself as apolitical, erasing the racialized aspects of humanitarianism, and thus making the structurally racial underpinnings causing global poverty acceptable (Pallister-Wilkins, 2021).
-Wellintentioned donors are directed toward limited engagement to resolve global poverty (Grimms, 2022) and with the distant other (Chouliaraki, 2010), or as Kennedy (2009, p.
-13) states, "We see, we react, and, often, we forget."
+Therefore, humanitarian business works because it derives its normative power from universalising and essentialising human polity in Western-centric terms (Aaltola, 2009).
+It does this by positioning itself as apolitical, erasing the racialized aspects of humanitarianism and thus making the structurally racial underpinnings causing global poverty acceptable (Pallister-Wilkins, 2021).
+Well intentioned donors are directed towards limited engagement to resolve global poverty (Grimms, 2022) and with the distant other (Chouliaraki, 2010), or as Kennedy (2009, p.
+13) states, "We see, we react, and, often, we forget".
 The pursuit of short-term income goals compromises the development of long-term cognitive compassion (Kennedy, 2009), or sustainable support for the cause and beneficiaries (Lentfer, 2018).

-Conditioning the universalizing ethics of humanitarianism, with dehumanization embedded in humanitarian imagery, reifies neo-liberalism's moral economy of relief (Götz et al., 2020), reinforcing the notion of Northern hemispheric superiority (Ninaber & Mittelman, 2021).
+humanitarian imagery, reifies neo-liberalism's moral economy of relief (Götz et al, 2020), reinforcing the notion of Northern hemispheric superiority (Ninaber & Mittelman, 2021).
 This effect is enhanced by implying that local people, and agencies, are incapable of helping themselves, despite the presence of local expertise (Goudge, 2003; Heron, 2007).
-This dual paternalism-and especially maternalism (Jones-Rogers, 2019; Shome, 2011)-while promoting the "other" as a secondclass world citizenship mirrors the extractive relationship between the Global North and the Global South (Plewes & Stuart, 2007).
-As rich countries rely on a net extraction of resources from the Global South (Hickel et al., 2022), a reverse extraction of stories of helping those being extracted from, serves to sustain a self-image of moral superiority (Bell & Coicaud, 2006), giving a "happy face" to underlying structural inequalities (Aaltola, 2009).
+This dual paternalism - and especially maternalism (Shome, 2011; Jones-Rogers, 2019) - while promoting the 'other' as a second-class world citizenship mirrors the extractive relationship between the Global North and the Global South (Plewes & Stuart, 2006).
+As rich countries rely on a net extraction of resources from the Global South (Hickel et al, 2022), a reverse extraction of stories of helping those being extracted from, serves to sustain a self-image of moral superiority (Bell & Coicaud, 2006), giving a "happy face" to underlying structural inequalities (Aaltola, 2009).

-The net effect of perpetuating this imbalance is consigning the "other" to an indefinite victimhood (Wasserman, 2013).
-As Hesford (2021) elaborates, the visual figuration of the child-in-peril has been the most constant visual rhetoric in the evolution of humanitarianism but has also essentialized violence as exceptional, thus mystifying the ordinary and systematic violation of children's human rights.
-The code of supplication, which the child-in-peril humanitarian appeal has become (Fassin, 2011), also feeds into essentializing the White mother trope (Shome, 2011).
-Historical and contemporary child-in-peril imagery conditions the idea of indigenous maternal neglect with redemption and saviourism from White, often women, saviors (Eves, 2006).
+The net effect of perpetuating this imbalance is consigning the 'other' to an indefinite victimhood (Wasserman, 2013).
+As Hesford (2021) elaborates, the visual figuration of the child-in-peril has been the most constant visual rhetoric in the evolution of humanitarianism but has also essentialised violence as exceptional, thus mystifying the ordinary and systematic violation of children's human rights.
+The code of supplication which the child-in-peril humanitarian appeal has become (Fassin, 2011) also feeds into essentialising the white mother trope (Shome, 2011).
+Historical and contemporary child-in-peril imagery conditions the idea of indigenous maternal neglect with redemption and saviourism from white, often women, saviours (Eves, 2006).
 The notion of "Maternal Africa" as spoiled, and therefore in need of saving (Comaroff, 1993), remains instrumental in the marketing of neo and liberal humanitarianism.
 Although an historical and on-going prevalent practice, scholarly attention on empirically evaluating the framing effects of poverty porn imagery remains limited.